cervoise/so-i-became-a-keyboard/README.md

 This can be used to inject payload on an unlock computer or to cheat on some video game.

+## Main issues

+Main issues are:

+- the lack of feedback (even if there is some way to have feedback).
+- keyboard layout used by the target.
+- the speed used.

+### About keyboard layout

+When you want to inject a key you have to send its position on the keyboard.
+This will be different on a QWERTY and AZERTY keyboard.
+Keyboard for Apple is different than a "normal" keyboard.

+### The speed

+Your payload may work on your test computer but failed because your target is slower.
+For example, for creating a payload on windows:
+- Windows+R
+- type notepad
+- Press enter
+- Type you payload
+- Save it
+- Run it

+If the computer is to slow to open Notepad between the time you press enter et the time you start to write your payload, you'll have a corrupted payload and this will not work.

 ## Hardware

 Some Arduino can emulates keyboard: